P2P-VPS-Depricated/server-deployment/README.md

 The current config file has username/password set as `yourUsername/yourPassword`, and no SSL encryption on connection.
 Both of these should be updated.

-* Go back to the `docker-connextcms-p2pvps` directory and run the containers again with `docker-compose up`.
+* Go back to the `server-deployment` directory and run the containers again with `docker-compose up`.
 Verify that everything runs correctly.
 Then you can bring them back down again with `docker-compose up -d`.